 For the prospective international undergraduate student, this may be done by one of the following:

-- obtaining a satisfactory score on the Test of English as a Foreign Language (TOEFL).
-A satisfactory TOEFL score is 79-80 on the internet-based version, 213 on the computer-based version or 550 on the paper-based version
+- Obtaining a satisfactory score on the Test of English as a Foreign Language (TOEFL).
+A satisfactory TOEFL score is a 73 or higher on the internet-based version, or a 533 or higher on the paper-based version.

-- Obtaining the satisfactory score of 6.5 or higher and minimum speaking sub-score of 6.5 or higher (IELTS).
+- Obtaining the satisfactory score of 6.0 or higher overall bands (IELTS).

 Can I defer (postpone) my acceptance?